Kinetic theory of gases

 The temperature of the ideal gas is proportional to the average kinetic energy of its particles.
 The size of helium atoms relative to their spacing is shown to scale under 1,950 atmospheres of pressure.
 The atoms have an average speed relative to their size slowed down here two trillion fold from that at room temperature.

 The kinetic theory of gases is a simple classical model of the thermodynamic behavior of gases.
 Its introduction allowed many principal concepts of thermodynamics to be established.
 It treats a gas as composed of numerous particles, too small to be seen with a microscope, in constant, random motion.
 These particles are now known to be the atoms or molecules of the gas.
 The kinetic theory of gases uses their collisions with each other and with the walls of their container to explain the relationship between the macroscopic properties of gases, such as volume, pressure, and temperature, as well as transport properties such as viscosity, thermal conductivity and mass diffusivity.

 The basic version of the model describes an ideal gas.
 It treats the collisions as perfectly elastic and as the only interaction between the particles, which are additionally assumed to be much smaller than their average distance apart.

 Due to the time reversibility of microscopic dynamics (microscopic reversibility), the kinetic theory is also connected to the principle of detailed balance, in terms of the fluctuation-dissipation theorem (for Brownian motion) and the Onsager reciprocal relations.

-The theory was historically significant as the first explicit exercise of the ideas of statistical mechanics.
+The theory was historically significant as the first explicit exercise of the ideas of statistical mechanics and it forms the theoretical foundation for rarefied gas dynamics.